alexiusacademia/alexiusacademia.github.io/_posts/2019-06-27-easyplan-day21.md

 ```

 10:57am
 Working on the vertical grid.
 I decided to create a variable of major grid interval inside the project class.
-This can the be saved with the file.
+This can then be saved with the file.

+5:12pm
+Worked on the bar dragging.
+A single task segment task now can be moved left and right with restrictions with its predecessor and successor.

+5:32pm
+Finally figured it out.
+Bar segment can now be dragged left and right and will be limited by either, predecessor, successor or other task segment.